 Links to Eileen’s website, blog, books, etc.

-BE SURE TO COME BACK to read more about Eileen, her new release, and an excerpt from TWICE TEMPTED, a Drake’s Rakes novel, on Wednesday’s Karen’s Killer Book Bench.
+BE SURE TO COME BACK to read more about Eileen and her release, ONCE A RAKE, on Wednesday’s Karen’s Killer Book Bench!!
 Happy Reading!

-**SPECIAL GIVEAWAY**: Eileen is giving away a print copy of TWICE TEMPTED to one lucky winner who comments on her **Author Peek** Interview or Killer Book Bench blogs.
-Don’t miss this chance to read Eileen’s new story.
-Thanks, Eileen, for sharing your newest release with us!
+**SPECIAL ANNOUNCEMENT: Eileen will give away an autographed copy of ONCE A RAKE to one of her lucky readers who comments on her Monday Interview or Wednesday Book Bench blogs!!
+Don’t miss this chance to read this story!!
+Thanks, Eileen, for sharing your stories with us!